 A data mart is a specialized and focused subset of a data warehouse, designed to cater to the specific analytical needs of a particular business unit, department, or user group within an organization.
 Unlike a data warehouse, which serves as a centralized repository for the entire enterprise, a data mart hones in on a specific subject area or use case.
 It is curated to contain only the relevant data required for a particular analytical purpose, making it more streamlined and efficient for querying and reporting.

-What’s Are the Differences between a Data Mart and a Data Warehouse?
+What are the Differences between a Data Mart and a Data Warehouse?

 Let's dive into differences between a data mart and a data warehouse: